wwwaylon/wwwaylon.github.io/_posts/2023-10-03-innovation.md

 So, how do we navigate this challenging terrain and foster innovation within our team of biostatisticians?
 Here are some strategies:

-1. Advocate for a Culture of Innovation: Leaders should play a pivotal role in advocating for a culture that not only values innovation but also rewards it.
+1. **Advocate for a Culture of Innovation**: Leaders should play a pivotal role in advocating for a culture that not only values innovation but also rewards it.
 Encouraging open dialogues about novel ideas and providing resources for experimentation can be transformative.

 1. **Build Alliances**: Collaborating with like-minded colleagues and other departments can be invaluable.
 Seeking partnerships with research teams or organizations that are more receptive to innovation can create a fertile ground for testing new statistical approaches.